hannadis/module3-1/README.md

 Sass partials is something I really enjoy, that I can just make my own color pallette in another file and choose from that.
 Im sure I will use this a lot.
 This will make everything work faster for me and have a nice color pallette.

 @import option makes everything really clean in the script, and it makes it really organized.

+Mixin and all of the above really do make everything easy, this will help a lot for the upcoming projects, its pretty nice to be able to add a rule that u will use often an add it into mixin and then add it wherever you want instead of always writing the same thing over and over again. .